 As for how the developers are treating the Remake, it’s not being seen as a rehash of an existing story, but instead as a brand-new experience.

-“We’re approaching it as if we were making a new numbered mainline series game and make it the definitive FF7 experience for a new generation of players,” says Kitase.
-“From any game in the FF series there are 3 core design concepts,
+“We’re approaching it as if we were making a new numbered mainline series game and make it the definitive FFVII experience for a new generation of players,” says Kitase.
+“From any game in the Final Fantasy series there are 3 core design concepts,

 “The first one is that it has to be innovative, the second one is that it challenges new frontiers and tries new things.
 The third one is that it always tries to surprise the players.”